Arkzv/Matrix_multiplication/README.md

 # Parallel Matrix Multiplication with Python/C API

-This code snippet demonstrates parallel matrix multiplication in Python using the C API while bypassing the Global Interpreter Lock (GIL).
+This code demonstrates parallel matrix multiplication in Python using the C API, bypassing the Global Interpreter Lock (GIL).
+The data structure employed for matrix representation is a 2D list on the Python side, and the resulting type is also a standard 2D list, with double-precision values.
+The computation is performed in C, while the variables and Python object interaction remain in Python.

 ## Overview: